willanderson/Upholdings/index.md

 ---
 title: Homepage
+hero:
-hero_h1: Modern Investing.
+  headline: Modern Investing.
-hero_p: Grow your hard-earned wealth by investing into the best companies building our future.
+  body: Grow your hard-earned wealth by investing into the best companies building our future.
 manifesto: Upholdings is an investment manager for founders and executives.
 We operate one global fund that invests in companies reshaping their industries through the effective use of new technologies.